Refractive Lens Surgery

 How long does the lens last?

-The artificial lens is permanent and designed to last a lifetime without needing replacement.
+The artificial lens is made from inert clear plastic material to be permanent and is designed to last a lifetime without needing replacement.

 Is laser eye surgery covered by Medicare?